MicrosoftDocs/powerbi-docs/powerbi-docs/guidance/powerbi-implementation-planning-subscriptions-licenses-trials.md

 #### User subscription auditing

-Here are some actions to identify when you audit subscriptions.
+Here are some actions to look for when you audit subscriptions.

-- **List of active subscriptions:** You can view products that have an active subscription in the [billing](/microsoft-365/commerce) area of the Microsoft 365 admin center.
+- **List of active subscriptions:** You can view products that have an active subscription in the [billing area](/microsoft-365/commerce) of the Microsoft 365 admin center.
 Or, with [Microsoft Graph](/graph/api/overview), use the [List Subscribed SKUs](/graph/api/subscribedsku-list) REST API to extract active subscriptions.
-- **New subscription was created:** Recently purchased products display a _New_ indicator in the [billing](/microsoft-365/commerce) area of the Microsoft 365 admin center.
+- **New subscription was created:** Recently purchased products display a _New_ indicator in the [billing area](/microsoft-365/commerce) of the Microsoft 365 admin center.

 #### User license auditing

-Here are some actions to identify when to audit user licenses.
+Here are some actions to look for when to audit user licenses.

-- **List of user licenses:** In the Billing area of the [Microsoft 365 admin center](/microsoft-365/admin/admin-overview/admin-center-overview), you can view the total number of licenses that are available and assigned.
-You can also drill down further to review users who are assigned a license for each product subscription.
+- **List of user licenses:** View the total number of licenses that are available and assigned in the billing area of the [Microsoft 365 admin center](/microsoft-365/admin/admin-overview/admin-center-overview).
+You can also drill down to review users who are assigned a license for each product subscription.
 Or, with [Microsoft Graph](/graph/api/overview), use the [List License Details](/graph/api/user-list-licensedetails) REST API to extract details of each user (to provide the ID parameter, first obtain each user ID from the [List Users](/graph/api/user-list) REST API).
-- **User was assigned a license:** In the [Microsoft Purview compliance portal](/purview/microsoft-365-compliance-center), search the audit log.
-Look for the operation _Change user license_.
-The _ModifiedProperties_ property will indicate that a new license was assigned.
+- **User was assigned a license:** Search the audit log in the [Microsoft Purview compliance portal](/purview/microsoft-365-compliance-center).
+Look for the _Change user license_ operation.
+The _ModifiedProperties_ property indicates that a new license was assigned.
 - **Users who are assigned a license but haven't used it:** Use the list of user licenses (described previously).
 Compare those results to the [activity log](powerbi-implementation-planning-auditing-monitoring-tenant-level-auditing.md#access-user-activity-data).
 Look for users that have no activity in the activity log.
-To make this easier, you can also view activities from the [Feature usage and adoption report](/fabric/admin/feature-usage-adoption#activity-overview-page) and its underlying semantic model from the [Admin Monitoring Workspace](/fabric/admin/monitoring-workspace).
+To make this easier, you can also view activities from the [Feature usage and adoption report](/fabric/admin/feature-usage-adoption#activity-overview-page) and its underlying semantic model from the [Admin monitoring workspace](/fabric/admin/monitoring-workspace).
-- **Subscription has available licenses not yet assigned:** In the Billing area of the [Microsoft 365 admin center](/microsoft-365/admin/admin-overview/admin-center-overview), you can view the number of available licenses per product subscription.
+- **Subscription has available licenses not yet assigned:** View the number of available licenses per product subscription in the billing area of the [Microsoft 365 admin center](/microsoft-365/admin/admin-overview/admin-center-overview).
 Or, with [Microsoft Graph](/graph/api/overview), use the [List Subscribed SKUs](/graph/api/subscribedsku-list) REST API to extract license details.
 The _ConsumedUnits_ property indicates how many licenses are assigned, and the _Enabled_ property indicates the number of licenses purchased.

 #### User trial auditing